 Microphone: uncheck the box for any apps that shouldn’t have access to your microphone.

 Full Disk Access: uncheck the box for any apps that shouldn’t have access to your full disk.
 It’s OK for backup software and security software (such as Mac anti-malware) to have access, but be wary of granting access to anything else.

 Advertising: I recommend checking the box for Limit Ad Tracking, to limit the data Apple collects and stores about you.
 You may want to occasionally come here and click Reset Advertising Identifier to reset your identifier, which is used to track your activity.
-Learn more in Apple’s Advertising & Privacy.
+Learn more about Apple’s Advertising & Privacy.
 A few excerpts:

 Advertisers can use an Advertising Identifier, or other information they have about users, such as a phone number or email to match users to segments on Apple’s advertising platform.
 During the match process, these identifiers are obscured to limit personally identifiable information being disclosed.